Cobb Salad Platter

 You can make this board and let your guests enjoy it at their leisure.
 It’s one of the reasons I love grazing boards so much, you can really enjoy the company of your guests without all the worry and prep of cooking a big meal.
 Plus you get to extend the length of time of your meal.

-what is a cobb salad
+what's in a cobb salad recipe

-What is a Cobb Salad?
+What’s in a Cobb Salad?

 A Cobb salad is a very classic version of a chopped salad, which basically just means that all of the ingredients are bite-sized and ready to be mixed up all together.